Gods Of Juluka Chapter 3: The Savants

 “Any other questions or business?”, Jinda sternly inquired.

-Tindo felt like this was his opportunity to raise the question of the Elevation applications.
+Tindo felt like this was his chance to raise the question of the Elevation applications.

 “Before we adjourn, I’d like to find out whether the Council Of Savants has made a decision on our Elevation applications?”

 “Not yet….Mmmmmmm that decision has been deferred indefinitely in light of the current problems we’re experiencing with the Neural Feed and Zig Ore Production.
 If there’s no other business, our meeting is adjourned, and lets reconvene after the Conference on Lamu.”

 Downcast and livid, Tindo was the last to leave the Meeting Chamber.

 He could barely conceal the whirlwind gathering inside him after being told that a decision on the elevation applications had been deferred.
 Maybe Juju was right all along…They’ll never treat us as equals!!